-For ADHD to be diagnosed, the symptoms are usually present in more than one setting of a child's life (for example, home and school or day care).
+For a diagnosis of ADHD, the symptoms are usually present in more than one setting of a child's life (for example, home and school or daycare).
 It is the extent and impact the symptoms are having on day to day functioning that is important.
 It will be important to make sure that the symptoms are not caused by other problems such as hearing difficulties, sleep problems, learning difficulties or some other issue.

-Disorders that are sometimes found with attention deficit hyperactivity disorder
+What other disorders can sometimes be found with attention deficit hyperactivity disorder?

 Children with ADHD are more likely to also have:

 - learning difficulties

 You should discuss any other concerns at your specialist appointment.

 What should I do if I think my child might have attention deficit hyperactivity disorder?